 COMMON BRAND NAME(S): Avelox

-Moxifloxacin should not be used in patients with myasthenia gravis.
+Moxifloxacin should not be used by patients with myasthenia gravis.
 It may cause the condition to become worse.
-Seek immediate medical attention if you develop muscle weakness or trouble breathing.
+Get medical help right away if you develop muscle weakness or trouble breathing.

 USES: Moxifloxacin is used to treat a variety of bacterial infections.
 This medication belongs to a class of drugs called quinolone antibiotics.
 It works by stopping the growth of bacteria.

 HOW TO USE: Read the Medication Guide and, if available, the Patient Information Leaflet provided by your pharmacist before you start using moxifloxacin and each time you get a refill.
-If you have any questions regarding the information, consult your doctor or pharmacist.
+If you have any questions, ask your doctor or pharmacist.

-Take this medication by mouth with or without food, usually once daily or as directed by your doctor.
-The dosage and length of treatment is based on your medical condition and response to treatment.
+Take this medication by mouth with or without food as directed by your doctor, usually once daily.
+The dosage and length of treatment are based on your medical condition and response to treatment.
 Drink plenty of fluids while taking this drug unless your doctor tells you otherwise.